livegnik/2way-design/2WAY High-Level Design.md

 Designed to be lightweight, 2WAY can run both the frontend (client) and backend (server) on a desktop computer, making it accessible and practical for a wide range of users.
 Although the main goal of the 2WAY PoC is to demonstrate the 2WAY protocol, the platform leverages the Flask framework for both the frontend and backend, merging them into a single application.
 This integrated approach simplifies development and deployment.
 Once the PoC has proven effective, the backend could be implemented as a daemon or service in a low-level language, and the frontend could be developed using any language or framework.

+A key innovation in 2WAY is the Graph in RAM, an in-memory representation of a subset of the Server Graph, facilitating rapid querying and efficient data retrieval.
+By using the NetworkX library, the Graph in RAM allows for quick access to nodes and edges, significantly enhancing the system's responsiveness and user experience.
+The Graph Manager plays a crucial role in synchronizing this in-memory graph with the disk-based Server Graph, ensuring data consistency and integrity.

+The Object Manager orchestrates interactions between different components, managing the creation and querying of objects.
+When a user queries the system, the Object Manager retrieves relevant nodes from the Graph Manager based on the specified degree of separation, ensuring efficient and targeted data access.

 The foundation of 2WAY lies in its distributed identity, reputation, and access management server, which leverages cryptographic proof to verify message authenticity and establish secure communication channels between servers.
 Through a decentralized network of trusted nodes, users can exchange data with confidence, knowing that their identities and interactions are protected by robust cryptographic mechanisms.

 Furthermore, 2WAY is designed with extensibility in mind, allowing developers to build plugins that serve as applications within the 2WAY system.
 These plugins can leverage the platform's core functionalities, enabling a diverse range of applications and services to be built on top of the 2WAY infrastructure.